smart-data-models/dataModel.EnergyCIM/RemoteInputSignal/doc/spec.md

 ## List of properties

 - `DiscontinuousExcitationControlDynamics`: Discontinuous excitation control model using this remote input signal.
 Default: None  - `PFVArControllerType1Dynamics`: Power Factor or VAr controller Type I model using this remote input signal.
 Default: None  - `PowerSystemStabilizerDynamics`: Power system stabilizer model using this remote input signal.
 Default: None  - `Terminal`: Remote terminal with which this input signal is associated.
 Default: None  - `UnderexcitationLimiterDynamics`: Underexcitation limiter model using this remote input signal.
 Default: None  - `VoltageCompensatorDynamics`: Voltage compensator model using this remote input signal.
 Default: None  - `WindPlantDynamics`: The remote signal with which this power plant is associated.
 Default: None  - `WindTurbineType1or2Dynamics`: Wind generator Type 1 or Type 2 model using this remote input signal.
 Default: None  - `WindTurbineType3or4Dynamics`: Remote input signal used by these wind turbine Type 3 or 4 models.
 Default: None  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `remoteSignalType`: Type of input signal.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `remoteSignalType`: Type of input signal.
 Default: None  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be RemoteInputSignal
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties